What are Non-Current Assets?

 PP&E are long-term physical assets that are an important part of a company’s core operations, and they are used in the production process or sale of other assets.
 The assets come in a physical form, and they are not easily converted to cash or liquidated.

 The total value of PP&E is equal to the total value of property, plant, and equipment recorded on the balance sheet less accumulated depreciation.
 Accumulated depreciation is the total depreciation expense charged to an asset since it was put into use.
-Investments in PP&E paint a positive future outlook of the company.
+Investments in PP&E show there is potential future growth and a positive outlook for the company.

-Goodwill is an intangible asset that is attributed to the purchase of one company by another entity.
-It is assigned where the price paid for the asset exceeds the fair value of all identifiable assets and liabilities assumed in the transaction.
+Goodwill is an intangible asset that is created when one company purchases another entity.
+It is generated when the price paid for the company exceeds the fair value of all identifiable assets and liabilities assumed in the transaction.

-Goodwill is attributed to buying some intangibles, such as the reputation of the company, brand name, good customer relations, solid customer base, and the quality of the employees.
+The goodwill purchased is for intangible assets such as the reputation of the company, brand name, good customer relations, solid customer base, and the quality of the employees.

 3. Long-term Investments